2.2 Admission/Registration/Enrollment

 The Maricopa Community Colleges may award credit for DSST Examination Program to individuals who meet or exceed the ACE recommended scores for awarding credit on the DSST Exams.
 The Maricopa Community Colleges do not award credit for ENG 102 through DSST Examination.
 Credit received through DSST is transferable within the Maricopa Community Colleges, but is not necessarily transferable to other colleges and universities.

-The assessment center at Rio Salado College is a DSST test site.
+Currently, DSST proctoring is available at Rio Salado College testing centers.
 For additional information on registering for DSST Examinations, call (480) 517-8560.

 Students who have taken a DSST Examination may receive college credit.
 Scores must be received directly from DSST before credit is awarded.